 Stop supplying to customers who do not pay their accounts on time.
 Initiate a discussion about the situation and try and reach a settlement for payment of past supplies.

 Importance of onboarding new customers with comprehensive credit checks

 The core of a sound onboarding practice is to ensure that potential clients can pay for your goods or services.
 Implementing complete business credit checks allows you to access a client’s payment history, giving you useful information about their ability to pay, now and in the future.
 When you know a client’s potential payment pattern, you can decide if and how you would like to conduct business with that customer.
 The existing process of getting trade references and having your customers and sales teams fill out forms isn’t the most effective one – you might consider investing in a service or resource that can run business credit checks for you efficiently and help you transact with the right customers for your business

 When you have insight into how a potential client manages financial responsibilities, you can make amendments to your payment terms and credit limits.
 Customizing payment terms for different customers helps safeguard your business from unreliable clients and cuts down the risk of bad debts.
 For instance, if a credit check indicates a potential customer is a payment risk, you may front-load the payment terms or not offer credit.

 Credit checks can be invaluable for mitigating risks and protecting your business from potentially expensive mistakes.

 B2B businesses face several challenges when collecting outstanding payments from delinquent customers.
-Developing a well-structured process, leveraging digitization, and upgrading your teams’ resources and capabilities can maximize recoveries and prevent bad debts.
+Developing a well-structured process, following a B2B collections best practices, leveraging digitization, and upgrading your teams’ resources and capabilities can maximize recoveries and prevent bad debts.
 With an increased focus on debt management, companies can reduce high costs and lost income and enhance customer focus, customer engagement, resilience, and profits.